stbmaster97-cmyk/Gaming-Mouse-Track-Script/README.md

 ## ⚠️ Technical Notes

-> USE Source Clone by Exeldro for vertical to use the vertical presets or it will crop your original source
+> USE Source Clone by Exeldro to use the vertical presets or it will crop your original source

 ---